 Get started.
 It’s that simple.
 Learn the basics, and get to work.

 We can help.
-We have a catalog of free training courses to help you with every aspect of starting and growing your business.
+We have a catalog of free trainings to help you with every aspect of starting and growing your business.
 Here’s a taste of what you can learn:

-There’s all that and more under our free exclusive training page.
+There’s all that and more when you sign up for Foundr+.
 Check it out to learn everything you need to know to launch your startup.